U.S. Department of Transportation

 Government Accountability Office (GAO) issues legal decisions and legal opinions on appropriations law, bid protests, and other issues of federal law.

-National Highway Institute's (NHI) web conference registration site.
+National Highway Institute.
 NHI's mission is to Improving the performance of the transportation industry through training.

 The American Association for Affirmative Action is the association of professionals managing affirmative action, equal opportunity, diversity and other human resource programs.
-Founded in 1974, the American Association for Affirmation Action (AAAA) is a national not-for-profit association of professionals working in the areas of affirmative action, equal opportunity, and diversity.
+Founded in 1974, the American Association for Access, Equity and Diversity (AAAED) is a national not-for-profit association of professionals working in the areas of affirmative action, equal opportunity, and diversity.

 We help our members to be more successful and productive in their careers.
 We promote understanding and advocacy of affirmative action to enhance access and equality in employment, economic and educational opportunities.